ottnav/ottnav.github.io/faq.md

 - Copy the one that is named `Share Link` (will be something like `https://imgur.com/SomeID`)
 - Paste the url in the app

+## How long does backup in a cloud available?
+The exact time may vary (depending on the load auto-cleanup may be done more or less frequently), but in any case it will be available 7 days at least.
+General service target range lies between 1 and 5 weeks.

 ----

 # Playback